 I feel like I’ve just about managed the post-trip comedown from Costa Rica.
-Over the last week at the conference, and with meeting up with friends, I’ve been asked many times how it was.
+I’ve been asked many times how it was.
 You can fill in the answer for yourself with any superlative; ‘amazing!’, ‘brilliant!’, ‘so good!’, ‘we had such a good group!’, ‘we saw sloths!’

 What is Costa Rica Like?

 I’ve always wanted to go to Costa Rica.
 Not sure why I hadn’t made it there yet actually.
 A decision I questioned even more while I was there.